How to promote your local business with online marketing

 Try to build your followers and fan numbers.
 Post great and useful content (from your blog and other sources).
 Tell people about your service and why they should contact you.
 Don't ever buy fans and followers, try to earn them instead.

-7) Collect Customer Data
+7) Collecting Customer Data

 Information has quickly become the most powerful resource a business can have at their disposal.
 Email addresses can be precious, and local companies have started to notice this trend.
 It isn’t uncommon to be asked for your contact details when you make a purchase, making it worth looking down this route for your own company.
 This gives you the chance to reach out to those who you know are interested in your business via email marketing.